iossifovlab/gpf/userdocs/administration/getting_started.rst

     - variant - description of the variant
     - bestState - best state of the variant in the family

+    The columns of your file may have different labels - if so, the simple_study_import tool accepts arguments which specify the labels of the columns in the input file.

     Example::

         familyId       location       variant        bestState